How To Lower Ammonia In Fish Tank

 Why it is important to reduce ammonia in your aquarium?

 • To the fish: ammonia in the fish tank can cause ammonia poisoning in fish.
-When fish take ammonia-rich water through their mouth and release it through their gills it hurt their gills.
+When fish take ammonia-rich water through their mouth and release it through their gills, it hurts their gills.
 The tissue damage caused in the fish makes it harder for fish to respire and potentially kill your fish.
 Note: it’s impossible to cure a fish with ammonia poisoning.

-• To the plants: ammonia is good for plants as it was used as a nutrient by plants, but excess amounts of ammonia can be harmful to the plants as well.
+• To the plants: ammonia is good for plants as it is used as a nutrient by plants, but excess amounts of ammonia can be harmful to the plants as well.

 What causes ammonia?